 On top of that, emails are grouped together nicely when in conversation flow, email folders are easy to use and you can have all your messages in one inbox, even with a variety of accounts being used.

 I also like the VIP setting, which enables you to tag only your boss and colleagues, so you know to panic should you see a mail arriving there.

 The Apple keyboard on the iPad Air is an odd experience.
 Not because it's inaccurate or poor to use – far from it, I found that we could get up quite a speed thanks to the larger keys – but because of that strange plastic thud when you strike the screen each time.
 It's most off-putting, especially compared with the quiet rigidity the early (and subsequent) iPads offer.

 However, I do like the keyboard, as it's easy to split and move, which is great for both portrait and landscape use – it's nothing Earth-shattering, but it's features like this that open up the scope of the iPad so much.

-If you don't get on with it then that's not such a problem any more either, as iOS 8 includes support for third party keyboards and with iOS 8.3 you're treated to Apple's new range of emojis.
+If you don't get on with it then that's not such a problem any more either, as iOS 8 includes support for third party keyboards and with iOS 8.3 and beyond you're treated to Apple's new range of emojis.
 As already mentioned, iOS 9.1 introduced a whole stack of the things.
 How exciting is that?
 Thumbs-up/ O-face/ aubergine, that's how.